haw230/the-anadromi-project/stage-1-hill-climbing/3-bubble-sort/README.md

 ## Key Words
 #### Complex Data Structures
 Ints, floats, and strings are basic data structures.
 Whenever you use one of these values, the Python interpreter just attaches the data to the variable name.
-However, for complex data structures, the interpreter attaches a reference to variable.
-The reference will point to the list
+However, for complex data structures, the interpreter attaches a reference to the variable instead of the raw value.
+The reference will point to the list which is made and stored somewhere in the memory.
 ```python
 #Simple Data Type
 x = 3